Phone numbers

 • When you feel a situation causing you to become angry, count to 10 before responding.
 You could even take yourself away from the situation first and come back when your emotions are under control

 • Work with a friend or a relative to identify possible solutions to your anger.
-Reaching out for support with someone you trust is a hugely beneficial to resolving anger effectively.
+Reaching out for support from someone you trust is hugely beneficial to resolving anger effectively.
 Don’t focus on what made you angry and instead, look at how you can resolve it rationally

 • Get plenty of exercise.
-Exercise is the best remedy for people struggling with their mental health.
-Reduce stress, anxiety and irritability but going for a brisk walk or run.
+Exercise is useful for people struggling with their mental health.
+Reduce stress, anxiety and irritability by going for a brisk walk or run.
 In the long run, it can help with symptoms of depression too

-• Practice relaxation techniques, such as deep breathing, meditation or yoga to relieve stress.
+• Practise relaxation techniques, such as deep breathing, meditation or yoga to relieve stress.
 This will help you to think clearly about your actions and reactions

 • Remember throughout that asking for help doesn’t make you weak.
-If your anger and depressive episodes becomes too much to bear, seek professional help.
-Start with an appointment with your GP.
+If your anger and depressive episodes become too much to bear, seek professional help.
+Start with an appointment with your GP

-If you are struggling with depression and anger, it is incredibly important that you speak to a health or mental health professional.
-They will be able to provide you with access to an assessment, diagnosis, and treatment such as medication and therapy so that you can deal with the problems that you are currently facing.
+If you're struggling with depression and anger, it's incredibly important that you speak to a mental health professional.
+They'll be able to provide you with access to an assessment, diagnosis, and treatment such as medication and therapy so that you can deal with the problems that you're currently facing.

 Many people choose to start out by speaking to their GP.
-If you are nervous about going to talk to them, do a little preparation beforehand.
-Write down a list of your concerns, examples of how anger and depression have been impacting your life, information on the intensity of your anger symptoms and any other symptoms of depression that you experience, as well as details of if and when these symptoms peak and trough throughout the day or week.
+If you're nervous about going to talk to them, do a little preparation beforehand.
+Write down a list of your concerns, examples of how anger and depression have been impacting your life, information on the intensity of your anger symptoms and any other symptoms of depression that you experience.
+It's also useful to provide details of if and when these symptoms peak and trough throughout the day or week.

-They will be able to provide you with support themselves, or refer you to a specialist treatment service, such as Priory, so that they can provide you with the help you need.
+Your GP will be able to provide you with support themselves, or refer you to a specialist treatment service, such as Priory, for the specialist help you need.

-If you would prefer, you can also come directly to Priory.
-One of our experienced psychiatrists will be able to provide you with an assessment, a diagnosis and recommend world-class treatment for depression at any one of our nationwide hospitals or wellbeing centres.
+If you'd prefer, you can also come directly to Priory.
+One of our experienced psychiatrists will be able to provide you with an assessment and diagnosis, and recommend world class treatment for depression at one of our hospitals or wellbeing centres.